tmfg/digitraffic/pages/rautatieliikenne-en.md

 - GTFS-RT updates:
   [https://rata.digitraffic.fi/api/v1/trains/gtfs-rt-updates](https://rata.digitraffic.fi/api/v1/trains/gtfs-rt-updates)

-If you are using real time feeds, then you should be using gtfs-passenger.zip for matching stop_sequences.
+If you are using real time feeds, then you should be using gtfs-passenger-stops.zip for matching stop_sequences.
+Real time feed is updated every 10 seconds.

 Data is licensed under
 [Creative Commons Nimeä 4.0](https://creativecommons.org/licenses/by/4.0/)